 - Grind: Medium-coarse

 - Ratio (3-cup): 36 grams of coffee to 660 ml of water

 - Brew: 4 minutes

-You may have noticed pour overs in action at your local coffee shop.
+You may have noticed baristas doing pour overs at your local coffee shop.
 Think of this brew method as a manual drip coffee maker.
 You pour hot water over coffee grounds, and coffee slowly filters into your carafe or cup.
 You get more control with a pour over, from the temperature of the water to the rate at which the water drips through the filter.
-And unlike drip machines, which include plastic parts, pour overs are usually glass or ceramic for a non-toxic brewing process.
+And unlike drip machines, which include plastic parts that can become grimy with buildup, pour overs are usually glass or ceramic for a non-toxic brewing process.

-The pour-over method takes time and attention, but you’ll be rewarded with a complex, smooth and flavorful cup of coffee.
-Opt for a cone-shaped metal filter instead of a paper one, which preserves the beneficial oils in your brew.
+The pour-over method requires a longer brew time and more attention, but you’ll be rewarded with a complex, smooth and flavorful cup of coffee.
+Opt for a cone-shaped metal coffee filter instead of a paper one, which preserves the beneficial oils in your brew.
 If you must use paper, rinse it with hot water first to get rid of unwanted flavors.

 - Grind: Medium-fine

 - Ratio (2-cup): 22 grams of coffee to 400 ml of water